 Entries linking to anchorman

 A very early borrowing into English and said to be the only Latin nautical term used in the Germanic languages (German Anker, Swedish ankar, etc.).
 The unetymological -ch- emerged late 16c., a pedantic imitation of a corrupt spelling of the Latin word.
 The figurative sense of "that which gives stability or security" is from late 14c.
-Meaning "host or presenter of a TV or radio program" is from 1965, short for anchorman (q.v.).
+The meaning "host or presenter of a TV or radio program" is from 1965, short for anchorman (q.v.).

 "a featherless plantigrade biped mammal of the genus Homo" [Century Dictionary], Old English man, mann "human being, person (male or female); brave man, hero;" also "servant, vassal, adult male considered as under the control of another person," from Proto-Germanic *mann- (source also of Old Saxon, Swedish, Dutch, Old High German man, Old Frisian mon, German Mann, Old Norse maðr, Danish mand, Gothic manna "man"), from PIE root *man- (1) "man."
 For the plural, see men.